CGL Exclusions: Contractual Liability, Business Risk, Third-Party Over, Pollution, and Data Breach Exclusions

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will discuss CGL policy exclusions frequently contested in commercial business disputes, including contractual liability, business risk, third-party over, pollution, and data breach exclusions.
+This CLE webinar will examine CGL policy exclusions frequently disputed in commercial business disputes, including contractual liability, business risk, third-party over, pollution, and data breach exclusions.
 The program will analyze recent case law developments interpreting the scope of these exclusions and outline effective arguments for both insurers and policyholders in insurance disputes.

 - Contractual liability

 - Employer's liability or third-party over

 The panel will review these and other contentious questions:

 - What is the key to determining the line between business risk and a covered risk?